bright/new-www/_posts/2018-03-02-dont-fool-yourself-with-lateinit-modifier.md

 }
 ```

-At some point the app was enhanced with saving user session so that the user doesn't have to log in manually again when the app is launched again.
-Guess what? `LoginFragment` has been skipped, `MainActivity` has started and the app crashed with `UninitializedPropertyAccessException`.
+At some point the app was enhanced with saving user session so that the user doesn't have to provide credentials every time the app is launched.
+Guess what? `LoginFragment` has been skipped, `MainActivity` has started and the app has crashed with `UninitializedPropertyAccessException`.

 Looks like typical Java `NullPointerException` issue?
 Yes, this is exactly the same problem, just the name of the exception has changed.